 - Regular communication between teachers and parents (allowing you to stay informed about your child's day)

 - Focus in developing and fine-tuning readiness skills for Kindergarten.

 - Opportunity to discover learning is fun.

 - Merge ABeka with GKids Program for the State to match public Kindergarten

-- Children must be four years old before September 1st of the year entering into the program.
+Children must be five years old by September 1st of the year entering into the program.

 All immunizations must be current.